 - Never listen to your haters, and don’t be crushed by them.

 - She was crushed when she lost the last chance to win the prize.

 - If you cheat on her again, it will crush her heart.

 “Crush” in the sense of the crowd.

-- a crowd of people pressing against one another
+- a swarm of people pressed up against one another.

 - a massive gathering of people

-- We have to struggle through the crush to get the train.
+- We have to struggle through the crush to get to the train on time.

 - I’m not too fond of the crush at the mall on the Black Friday sale.